 All Prince Avenue Lower School grade levels or classes plan and implement a “mission project” as a way for our school to reach out to the community and to give our students the opportunity to serve others as a part of their education and daily lives.

-Elementary students have the opportunity to compete in Spelling Bees, Geography Bees, and Math Olympics
+Elementary students have the opportunity to compete in Spelling Bees, Geography Bees, Math Olympics, and Creative Writing Contests.

 Fourth and fifth grade students are introduced to our Academic Team program.
 At this level, students practice once per week after school, and participate in various events in our region.